CloudyBae/PetIDF/README.md

 Update the index.html file located in the application S3 Bucket to use your Google Client ID.
 Update the scripts.js file with the Cognito Identity Pool ID & Private S3 Bucket name.
 Upload the updated files into the application S3 Bucket.
 ![Screenshot_6](https://user-images.githubusercontent.com/109190196/214978136-3c969816-bebc-4bc2-bc12-75762ca95f48.jpg)

 Go to CloudFront and open the application in your browser with the distribution domain name.
-Sign into Google with your Google account.
+Sign into Google with your Google account (or single sign-on if you are already signed into your Google account).
 This will create a Google Authentication Token which Cognito will exchange for temporary AWS credentials.
 The images in the private S3 Bucket full of cat photos will be shown via presignedURL.
 ![Screenshot_7](https://user-images.githubusercontent.com/109190196/214978173-c16e6361-7032-4281-8880-da831551a1ce.jpg)
 ![InkedScreenshot_8](https://user-images.githubusercontent.com/109190196/214978368-7ccd000d-344d-457b-b356-64e2e60ee14c.jpg)